apiaryio/apiaryio.github.com/_posts/2018-02-12-Reusable-features-in-React-Redux.md

 ## Reusable features

 [Some people](https://kickstarter.engineering/namespacing-actions-for-redux-d9b55a88b1b1) have already dealt with this problem.
 My solution is a little bit different but at the end we’re trying to solve the same thing.
-So what is the **reusable feature** ?
+So what is a **reusable feature** ?
-It’s basically a standard feature but instead of things defined statically, everything (except components) is defined inside **factory functions**.
-Factory functions allows us to create things in lazy configurable manner.
+It’s basically a standard feature but instead of things defined statically, everything (except components) are defined inside **factory functions**.
+Factory functions allow us to create things in a lazy configurable manner.
-Observe e.g. the difference between standard feature actions and reusable one.
+Observe, for example, the difference between standard feature actions and reusable one.

 #### Standard feature actions.js